Looking for the best handgun for elderly woman? Check out our list as we round up handguns that are available in the market to evaluate your options.

 The Kimber Micro 9 will set you back a few dollars, but it is built with a strong aluminum frame and stainless steel barrel, guaranteeing durability.

 The most outstanding feature about the Smith & Wesson's M&P Shield is its lightweight, making concealing and shooting manageable for senior women.
 What's more, it features an ultra-slim grip which makes it ideal for small-handed shooters.

-That’s not all; the M&P Shield offers a more extended grip height that accounts for a tighter grip, improved recoil control, and overall shooting accuracy.
-Additionally, it features a corrosion-resistant polymer frame which eases the stress of maintaining the piece.
+That's not all; the M&P Shield offers a more extended grip height that accounts for a tighter grip, improved recoil control, and overall shooting accuracy.

 The Shield's slide and barrel are also coated with stainless steel for durability.
 As a striker-fired pistol, it comes with a consistent and short trigger pull and an audible reset.